OSFED: the signs, symptoms and treatment

 How treatment works

-As there is such a diverse range of symptoms associated with OSFED, the types of treatment you receive can depend on your situation.
-In general, the treatment will help you address the behaviours that are affecting your food intake and body size, but also work on the thoughts, feelings and experiences that are driving these behaviours.
+Because there is such a diverse range of symptoms associated with OSFED, the types of treatment you receive can depend on your situation.
+In general, the treatment will help you address the behaviours that are affecting your food intake and body size.
+It will also help you work on the thoughts, feelings and experiences that are driving these behaviours.

 Getting treatment that is evidence-based and specialised for eating disorders makes a substantial difference to a person’s recovery and quality of life.
-Most people will engage in a mix of talking therapy to help with the psychological side of OSFED and nutritional support to promote physical health recovery.
+Most people benefit from a combination of talk therapy and nutritional support.
+Talk therapy can help with the psychological side of OSFED, while nutritional support promotes recovery of a person’s physical health.

 Talking therapy and family therapy

 Talking therapy or group therapy is usually a part of treatment for OSFED.
-Some people will take part in individual talking therapy, while others (especially young people) might do family-based treatment with members of their family.
-The aim of talking therapy is to help you understand the root causes of your eating disorder, and to work towards feeling more comfortable with food.
+Some people will take part in individual talk therapy, while others (especially young people) might engage in family-based treatment (FBT).
+FBT is a type of systemic family therapy.
+The aim of talk therapy is to help you understand the root causes of your eating disorder.
+It can help you work towards developing a more comfortable relationship with food.

-A form of Cognitive Behavioural Therapy (CBT) called CBT-E is often used to support recovery from OSFED.
-CBT-E has been enhanced in certain areas, and particular strategies have been added to specifically address eating disorders and their core symptoms.
+Many professionals use an adapted form of Cognitive Behavioural Therapy (CBT), called CBT-E, to support people in their recovery from OSFED.
+CBT-E incorporates strategies that specifically address eating disorders and their core symptoms.

 CBT-E looks at the ways that our thoughts affect our behaviours and feelings.
-Through CBT-E, you can develop strategies to help you build self-awareness and identify triggers, create helpful routines, and manage compulsive thoughts and unhelpful behaviours.
+Through CBT-E, you may:

 Other sources of support for OSFED

 You can reach out to Bodywhys for advice or information on OSFED.
-Bodywhys is the Eating Disorders Association of Ireland and provides confidential support, information, understanding and a listening ear to those affected by eating disorders.
+Bodywhys is the Eating Disorders Association of Ireland and provides confidential support, information and understanding to those affected by eating disorders.
 You do not need a diagnosis to talk to Bodywhys.

 How friends and family can help

 Setting out on a recovery journey can be daunting, but you don’t have to do it alone.
-Recovering from OSFED can be made easier if the people around you take the time to learn about the condition, how it impacts you, and how they can show understanding and support you.
-If you found the information in this article helpful, it could be a good idea to share it with some of the people in your life.
+It can be easier to recover from OSFED when the people around you take the time to learn about how the condition impacts you and how they can show understanding and support.
+If you found the information in this article helpful, consider sharing it with some of the people in your life.

 Feeling overwhelmed and want to talk to someone?